Fanbank/react-test/README.md

 ## 4. Style it

 Add some styles to the page to make everything centered and also make the logo display half it's normal size when viewed on a mobile device.

-## 4. Write a test

-Write a test to make sure that your text input component displays correctly.